Table of Contents Show

 Coconut Grove is one of the quietest and safest neighborhoods in Miami Beach.

-A little bit away from the hustle-bustle of the metropolis, it provides for calm and therapy; the beach waves during the day are calm and also at night, but for your safety, it is advised that you do not enter the beaches in the late evenings or late at night.
+A little bit away from the hustle-bustle of the metropolis, it provides calm and therapy; the beach waves during the day are calm and also at night, but for your safety, it is advised that you do not enter the beaches in late evenings or late at night.